pixyzehn/MediumProgressView/README.md

 ## Description

 You can set the certain property.
 For example, position and color, height, duration and so on.
-If you don't set the these property, Default value is used.
+If you don't set the these property, default value is used.

 ```Swift
 var mediumProgressViewManager = MediumProgressViewManager.sharedInstance